Call center management: Best practices and top KPIs to elevate operations

 10. Create self-service resources

-Empower customers to solve problems independently by offering self-service options.
-These may include detailed FAQ pages, product guides, videos, blog posts, and community forums.
+Empower customers to solve problems independently by offering customer self-service options.
+These may include:

 Self-service resources not only reduce the number of customer calls and lighten agents’ loads, but they can also help drive sales.
-Our research found that 89 percent of customers will spend more with companies that allow them to find answers themselves.
+In our 2023 CX Trends Report, 29 percent of agents said a lack of self-service options frustrates customers.
+On the whole, customers will spend more with companies that allow them to find answers themselves.

 11. Establish etiquette guidelines for agents

-While agents shouldn’t sound fake or disingenuous, they should offer support in a kind, respectful way.
-Set call center etiquette rules so every agent knows how to offer polite customer service.
+While agents shouldn’t sound fake or disingenuous, they should offer respectful support.
+Set call center etiquette rules so every agent offers polite customer service.

 Call center etiquette is especially important when dealing with angry customers.
-To help agents de-escalate tense situations, suggest using positive phrases—such as, “I can certainly check on that for you” or “ Let me see if I find a way to make this right”—in your guidelines.
+To help agents de-escalate tense situations, suggest using positive phrases such as:

 12. Offer performance incentives

-Encourage high-performing agents to stick around longer by recognizing them for achieving their performance goals.
+Encourage high-performing agents to stick around by recognizing them for meeting performance goals.
 Say you send a customer satisfaction survey after each call, and one agent averages the highest score for six straight months.
 Acknowledge their accomplishment by giving them an extra day of vacation, a bonus, or another reward.

 13. Conduct periodic quality assurance checks

-Occasional quality assurance checks can help managers chart an improvement plan for underperforming agents who might not understand why they’re falling short of expectations.
+Quality assurance checks help managers chart an improvement plan for underperforming agents.
+This supports agents who might not understand why they fall short of expectations.

-Inform new agents that you’ll record random calls to aid in their performance reviews.
+Inform new agents that you’ll record random calls for their performance reviews.
 Seasoned agents can help managers review calls, too.
-If multiple agents are experiencing the same problem, managers may need to update call center policies or standards.
+If multiple agents experience the same problem, managers may need to update their call center policies.

 14. Draft call center standard operating procedures

-A standard operating procedure (SOP) is a guide to a department’s or company’s day-to-day operations.
-Call center SOPs help agents comply with expectations, optimize workflows, and meet performance objectives.
+A standard operating procedure (SOP) guides a department’s or company’s day-to-day operations.
+Call center SOPs help agents follow expectations, optimize workflows, and meet performance objectives.